 Important: We updated this article in March 2023 to ensure all information below is both current and correct.
 State law outlines who receives Florida workers’ compensation benefits and how the process works.
-If you were injured or got sick on the job in the Sunshine State, you should focus on feeling better ― not feeling anxious about the claims process.
+If you need Florida workers’ comp in the Sunshine State, you should focus on feeling better ― not feeling anxious.

-We’ve gathered the information you need in order to get the workers’ comp benefits you deserve.
+We’ve gathered the information you need in order to get the workers’ comp benefits you deserve quickly.

 Florida Workers’ Compensation Eligibility